frazier-at-cpcc/subnetting-essentials/final.md

 **Learning Objectives**
 =======================
-- Understand the basic principles of IP addressing and subnetting
+- Identify the basic principles of IP addressing and subnetting
 - Perform binary and decimal conversions as they apply to subnetting
 - Learn to identify network and broadcast addresses
 - Calculate subnet sizes and custom subnet masks